greglank/greglank.github.io/about.md

 # About Me
 Hi, I'm Greg, and I'm not your ordinary data scientist.

-I'm a **professional educator** with years of experience as a college instructor and assistant professor, which means that I know how to communicate complex ideas in simple terms.
+I'm a **professional educator** with years of experience as a university instructor and assistant professor, which means that I know how to communicate complex ideas in simple terms.
 I have an English minor with an emphasis in **creative writing**, so I know how to tell engaging stories, whether those stories are told through creative fiction or data science reports.
 I've taught college-level **public speaking** and know how to speak and present effectively, including how not to put audiences to sleep with technical information.
 (Which I know would never happen with an audience as sophisticated as you, right?
 Hey, are you still there?
 Hello?)

 I'm a **PhD researcher** with training in quantitative methods, qualitative methods, and computational methods, which means that I know how to ask questions in a variety of ways and find reliable answers.
 My area of focus is **environmental sustainability**, and working towards a more just and sustainable world provides my work with meaning and fuels my passion for what I do.
 I would love to carry over this environmental focus into data science.